When you start counseling, it’s reasonable to ask what can be expected in terms of results.

 - No change in their satisfaction about what they can do physically.

-This data is current as of October 2022, but the work continues.
+This data is current as of June 2023.
 Outcomes are taken seriously at Deerfield Counseling and improving them is a process that never ends.